lgbt-foundation/whitepaper/whitepaper.md

   ` LAYOUT REMARK: please find a nice way to show the team, this is just the raw data.
 Please use icons for LinkedIn and Twitter instead of the URLs and link them accordingly `

   * Christof Wittig, Founder and CEO of Hornet, https://www.linkedin.com/in/christof/, https://twitter.com/christofw<br>
     Christof is a serial software entrepreneur and investor.
-He is Founder and CEO at Hornet Networks, the world’s second largest gay social network.
+He is Founder and CEO at Hornet Networks, the world’s second-largest gay social network.
 He previously founded and ran Servo Software, db4objects, and Apsis Software.
 He is Managing Partner at Strive Capital and has made investments in various companies such as AppAnnie, Enish, and VirtaHealth.
   * Ben Kubota, Project Lead, https://www.linkedin.com/in/benkubota/, https://twitter.com/omdb<br>
     Ben is a pioneering business and development leader with a proven track record of launching, scaling, and managing industry-defining technology companies on an international scale.
 A versatile technologist who excels at identifying niche opportunities in the global marketplace and marrying product and technology with community engagement to drive transformative business growth.
   * Alim Dhanji, COO, https://www.linkedin.com/in/adhanji/, https://twitter.com/alimdhanji<br>
-    Alim is a seasoned leader in the financial markets and technology sectors, uniquely bringing together experience from Wall Street and high-growth tech start-ups.
+    Alim is a seasoned leader in financial markets and technology sectors, uniquely bringing together experience from Wall Street and high-growth tech start-ups.
 He has held senior, global executive positions at Citigroup, TD Bank and KPMG.
-Since 2011, he eserved as Advisor to the CEO of Kik Interactive, later as a Board Director and most recently as Chief People Officer.
+Since 2011, he has served as Advisor to the CEO of Kik Interactive, later as a Board Director and most recently as Chief People Officer.
 While at Kik, Alim was a member of the founding executive team of Kin, who recently held a successful ICO raising USD 100M.
   * Sean Howell, LGBT Impact, https://www.linkedin.com/in/seanhornet/, https://twitter.com/howell4change<br>
-  Sean co-founded Hornet and serves as its President and Director.
+  Sean co-founded Hornet and serves as President and Director.
 Sean has been instrumental in establishing Hornet Impact.
-He is running many programs to help improve the lives of gay men around the world and a frequent speaker to raise awareness for issues dear to the LGBT community.
+He has run and currently runs a number of global programs to help improve the lives of gay men around the world and is a frequent speaker to raise awareness for issues dear to the LGBT community.
   * NN, Economics
   * Alex Conway, Technical Lead, https://www.linkedin.com/in/alex-conway-042666105/, https://twitter.com/alxcnwy<br>
     Alex is a data scientist / machine learning researcher / nerd.
-He is the Founder and lead Data Scientist at NumberBoost, a machine learning software consultancy that has won multiple startup competitions including with Mercedes-Benz and MultiChoice.
-Numberboost develops full-stack solutions to machine learning problems across all verticals.
-He has experience building all kinds of software solutions in all kinds of stacks and situations, managing small and large tech teams.
+He is the founder and lead data scientist at NumberBoost, a machine learning software consultancy that has won multiple startup competitions including with Mercedes-Benz and MultiChoice.
+NumberBoost develops full-stack solutions to machine learning problems across all verticals.
+He has experience building software solutions in all kinds of stacks and situations, managing small and large tech teams.
   * Andreas Barhainski, Art Director and UX Design, https://www.linkedin.com/in/monotask/ A passionate UX designer with roots in advertising and deep expertise in brand development, Andreas has been the driving force behind numerous innovative campaigns, products and services, recognized by over 50 national and international creative awards.
 He’s an early adopter, tech enthusiast and co-founder of the Berlin-based agency HelloDigital.
   * Alisha Grauso, Editorial Lead, https://www.linkedin.com/in/alishagrauso/, https://twitter.com/AlishaGrauso
-    Alisha is an experienced writer and editor with a focus on marketing.
+    Alisha is an experienced writer and editor with a focus on marketing and startups.
 As the former editor-at-large of Movie Pilot, she built the editorial team and helped grow the largest entertainment fan community in the world.
 An outspoken voice, she regularly uses her writing and social media platforms to champion women's rights, LGBT rights and diversity.
   * Anne Dorman, CFO, https://www.linkedin.com/in/annedorman/, https://twitter.com/sfbeancounter<br>
     Anne has served as a Consulting Chief Financial Officer for VC backed startup companies in Silicon Valley (and beyond) for the past 25 years.
 Currently, she is working with game-changing companies such as Bandcamp, Coraid, Kii, Turo and a few others in stealth mode.
-Anne has contributed time and energy back to the community for as many years as she has been working with startup companies.
-She has been a board member of Boojum Institute, National Center for Lesbian Rights (NCLR), the Metropolitan Community Church (MCC), and Resourceful Women, and she was Chair of the Board of Prescott College through the leadership transition of three presidents.
+She has been a board member of Boojum Institute, National Center for Lesbian Rights (NCLR), the Metropolitan Community Church (MCC), and Resourceful Women, and was Chair of the Board of Prescott College through the leadership transition of three presidents.
   * Anna Kim, Legal Counsel, https://www.linkedin.com/in/anna-kim-16365146/<br>
   `BIO MISSING`
   * NN, Compliance

-### Advisors
+### Advisers

-The full list of advisors will be released shortly, several of which are high profile members of the LGBT or crypto community with significant track records in past Token Sales.
-The announcement will be made when the right balance of diverse advisors has been established.
+The full list of advisers will be released shortly, several of which are high profile members of the LGBT or crypto community with significant track records in past Token Sales.
+The announcement will be made when the right balance of diverse advisers has been established.

 ### Service Providers